uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/sections/face-recognition.md

 When they are an adult?
 Why or why not does this work?

-Try using [face recognition on this website](https://inspirit.github.com/jsfeat/sample_haar_face.html) to see how well the Haar face recognition system can track a face in the image.
+{comment Try using [face recognition on this website](https://inspirit.github.com/jsfeat/sample_haar_face.html) to see how well the Haar face recognition system can track a face in the image.}

-What prevents it from tracking a face?
+{comment What prevents it from tracking a face?}

-Is it affected if you cover one eye or wear a hat?
+{comment Is it affected if you cover one eye or wear a hat?}

-How much can the image change before it isn't recognised as a face?
+{comment How much can the image change before it isn't recognised as a face?}

-Is it possible to get it to incorrectly recognise something that isn't a face?
+{comment Is it possible to get it to incorrectly recognise something that isn't a face?}